Carry, Run, and Press

 This workout is not designed for the faint of heart.
 Expect to wake up the morning after with soreness from muscles that you did not know existed.

-For the combat athletes in the audience, this workout will build work capacity, strength, and an indomitable mindset.
+For the combat athletes in the audience, this workout will develop work capacity, strength, and an indomitable mindset.
 You can also expect some unusual glances from the soccer moms who may be walking the track.

 This challenge will require a sandbag and a 400 meter track.
-The workout calls for three intervals, each consisting of the following:
+The workout calls for three intervals, each consisting of the following: Use a 100-pound sandbag (reduce the weight if necessary).
+There is no rest between exercises.
+Your goal is to complete the challenge as fast as possible.
+Strive to reduce your time with each attempt at the challenge.

-Use a 100-pound sandbag (reduce the weight if necessary).
 This challenge is best performed at the end of the week.
-You will need the time to rest and recover.
-This workout has also been dubbed the Carry, Run, Press, and Puke challenge.
-After one session, you will understand the reason for this alias.
+You may need the extra time to rest and recover.

 About the Author - Ross Enamait is an innovative athlete and trainer, whose training style is among the most intense that you will find.
-Ross is committed to excellence and advancements in high performance conditioning and functional strength development.
+Ross is committed to excellence and advancements in high performance conditioning and strength development.
 He has a sincere interest in helping today's athlete in their quest for greatness.